• Skip to primary navigation

 Samsung Galaxy Watch FE40 millimeters$166A super stylish and expressive smartwatch, the Galaxy FE offers all of the essential fitness and smartwatch features (and then some) at an entry-level priceIt has a pretty weak battery life of just a day

-Xiaomi Smart Band 8 Pro48 millimeters$90With over 150 training modes, a brilliant screen, and impressive battery life, the Xiaomi is one of the best cheap sports watches on the marketThe huge size isn’t for everyone
+Xiaomi Smart Band 8 Pro48 millimeters$90With over 150 training modes, a brilliant screen, and impressive battery life, the Xiaomi is one of the best cheap sports watches in the marketThe huge size isn’t for everyone

 Coros Pace 342.9 millimeters$230This is a great running watch with a lot of metrics.
 It collates running data, including elevation, cadence, stride, and heart rate zonesThe screen lags sometimes